Switching nonparametric regression models for multi-curve data: Introduction

-\citet{brown2012kernel} consider the data in Figure \ref{buchanan_one} using a very computer intensive method.
-They find the ``typical curve" by applying a local constant kernel smoother over an extremely large number of data points, and thus, their contribution to the analysis is mainly one of computational efficiency.
-They do not consider the special structure we see in Figure \ref{buchanan_replicates}.
+\citet{brown2012kernel} consider the data in Figure \ref{building_one} using a very computer intensive method.
+They find the ``typical curve" by applying a local constant kernel smoother over an extremely large number of data points, and thus, their contribution to the analysis is mainly on improving computational efficiency.
+They do not consider the special structure we see in Figure \ref{building_replicates}.
 One shortfall of their smoothing method is that they do not model the abrupt changes in level of energy consumption, and thus their approach may oversmooth these changes.
-Since these changes are real features in the data, they should be modelled explicitly to better understand power usage.
-Our method exploits the structure of Figure \ref{buchanan_replicates} and differs from the approach proposed by \citeauthor{brown2012kernel} in two important ways: one, by treating each business day as a replicate and the other, by modelling abrupt changes by modelling the building power usage as arising from two functions, one function giving power usage when the chiller is off, the other function giving power usage when the chiller is on.
-The condition ``chiller on"/``off" at any particular time cannot be observed directly.
-It can only be inferred from the data, thus forming a latent process.
+Since these changes are real features of the data, they should be modelled explicitly to better understand power usage.
+Our method exploits the structure of Figure \ref{building_replicates} and differs from the approach proposed by \citet{brown2012kernel} in two important ways: by treating each business day as a replicate; and by modelling abrupt changes in the building's power usage as arising from two functions, one function giving power usage when the chiller is off, the other function giving power usage when the chiller is on.
+The condition ``chiller on''/``off'' at any particular time is not recorded by the automatic monitoring system.
+Thus, it can only be inferred from the data, and so the state of the chiller forms a latent process.

 \citet{deSouza2014} present the case where there is a single realization, a single curve switching among $J$ functions.
 In that paper, we consider two models for the latent process: one where the states are independent and identically distributed, the other where the sequence of states forms a Markov chain.
 In addition to estimating all parameters and functions, we derive standard errors for the parameters of the latent process.
-In the present paper we extend our 2014 approach, considering the case when there are $N$ curves, called replicates, with each replicate switching among $J$ functions.
+In the present paper, we extend our 2014 approach into the realm of functional data analysis \citep{ramsay2005}: we consider the case when there are $N$ curves, called replicates, with each replicate switching among $J$ functions.
+This is the first work to consider the mixture of multiple functions in functional data analysis.
 We also consider a third type of latent state process, where the state depends on a time-varying covariate.
+In our application, the covariate is temperature recorded at a weather station several kilometres from the building.
+Preliminary data analysis indicates this dependence can be modelled via logistic regression.